influxdata/docs-v2/content/v2.0/visualize-data/labels.md

    icon that appears to the right of the name.
    The **Manage Labels** overlay will appear.
 3. Type the name of the label you would like to add to filter the list of available labels.
-   Click the labels you would like to add.
+   Click the label you would like to add.
+More than one label can be added.
 4. Click **Save Changes**.